tdilauro/Simplified-wiki/Sierra.md

 ## Getting patron information

 Now we're authorized to act on behalf of a patron, but the only thing we really need to do is look up their identifying information.
-This is documented [here]( https://sandbox.iii.com/iii/sierra-api/swagger/index.html#!/info/Get_token_information_get_0) as the "Get token information" endpoint.
+The first step is to get their patron ID.
+This is documented as the ["Get token infromation"]( https://sandbox.iii.com/iii/sierra-api/swagger/index.html#!/info/Get_token_information_get_0) endpoint.
+That tells you which patron we're looking at.
+You can then use ["Get a patron by record ID"](https://sandbox.iii.com/iii/sierra-api/swagger/index.html#!/patrons/Get_a_patron_by_record_ID_get_9) to get detailed information about the patron, for purposes such as determining the patron type and outstanding fines.

 This endpoint is not present in version 2 of the Sierra API. ([Example URL](https://lci-tr.iii.com/iii/sierra-api/swagger/index.html), will not be available outside NYPL.)
+This is why we say that version 2 can't be integrated into Library Simplified.